charlesfu4/Pluss-Interview-task/README.md

 - Toggle to /server, run `npm run build:ui`
 - Then run `npm start`, the application will be run at localhost:3001
+- A deployment to Heroku can be accessed here https://pacific-headland-52179.herokuapp.com/